-The City of Austin appreciates authorization of this critical flood control and environmental restoration project as part of the Water Resources Development Act of 2007 (PL 110-114) and respectfully requests new start construction funding in the coming years consistent with the Army Corps of Engineers stated capability for the project.
+The City of Austin appreciates authorization of this critical flood control and environmental restoration project as part of the Water Resources Development Act of 2007 (PL 110-114).
+The City also appreciates the appropriation of FY 2014 construction funding and respectfully requests strong federal construction funding commitment in the coming years consistent with the Army Corps of Engineers stated capability for the project.